ky

 First, I used Boris Black Bloxx for the text, which a thick, wacky font.
 I decreased the spacing of it in order to add to the fun.
 Then, I simplified a screen capture from one of Ronald’s Youtube jam videos to create a one color image.
 Finally, the product displays his vibrant personality while promoting his jaw dropping musical prowess.

 This version is the men’s style, which is displayed on an Ice Grey T-shirt with orange and dark grey inks.
 The design is also available in a grey ladies cut with pink and dark grey ink colors.
-Order one for yourself here!
+Order Jenkees swag for yourself here!
 Then go see him in action on “the YouTubes” here!

 Shirt design for musicians and Youtube stars alike